-Agency and identity development are central tenets of my scholarship throughout my graduate and academic career and play a key role in how I shape and understand my own identity – as a woman, an academic, and person with a disability.
-Living with heart failure for 15 years (diagnosed in 2005) and as a two-time heart transplant recipient (2014, 2018), both my lived experience of medical disability and scholarship in agency and learning technology reveals a significant relevance to translational research (TR) across education, science, health, and medicine.
-Along with a series of empirical approaches in my work, I use narrative inquiry, including autoethnography, to enable me to bridge my experience and expertise across seemingly disparate domains.
-As a faculty member at UBC, I continue to advance interdisciplinary scholarship by engaging in fundamental questions about the nature of scientific inquiry across disciplines and elicit its impact on the democratization of knowledge and promotion of human agency.
+Agency and identity development are central tenets of my scholarship throughout my graduate and academic career and play a key role in how I shape and understand my own identity – as a woman, researcher, and person with a disability.
+Living with heart failure for 15 years (diagnosed in 2005) and as a two-time heart transplant recipient (2014, 2018), both my lived experience of medical disability and scholarship in agency and learning technology has become my own curriculum – currere (Pinar, 1975) as it were – illuminating a meaningful relevance to media studies, learning technology, applied design, and translational research.
+As a result, I bridge my identities, lived experience, research, and scholarship using a combination of autoethnographic (e.g., Code, 2019), qualitative (e.g., Code, Ralph & Forde, 2020), quantitative (e.g., Code, 2020b), and mixed methodologies (e.g., Code, Bains & Virani, 2019; Code, 2020a).
+As a faculty member at UBC, I continue to advance interdisciplinary scholarship by engaging in fundamental questions about the nature of scientific inquiry across disciplines and the use of media and technology in this process to interrogate its impacts on the democratization of knowledge.

-The trajectory of my interdisciplinary scholarship in translational research, applied design and learning technology is designed to advance knowledge with particular emphasis on:
+The trajectory of my interdisciplinary scholarship in agency, learning technology, social media, and assessment design is designed to advance knowledge with particular emphasis on:

-- Human agency and the power to act and persevere in the presence of internal or external constraints;
+- Learner agency and the power to act and persevere in the presence of internal or external constraints;

-- Personal autoethnographies as a tool for educating about lived experiences and life choices;
+- Autoethnography as a tool for educating about lived experiences and life choices;

-- Democratization of knowledge structures and learner agency through technology;
+- The democratization of knowledge structures and learner agency through media and technology;

 - Perceptions of virtual immersion and reality and its psychosocial impact on learning; and the

-- Critical examination of technology and learning environments in applied design, STEM, health and medical education.
+- A critical examination of technology and learning environments in applied design, STEM, public health, and medical education.